fairy-rockets/vanilla-flavored-human-body.blend/README.md

   - Face
   - Parietal (Back and top of head)
 - No age.
 Adjust body proportions by your self.
 - No sex/gender.
 Not a male.
 Not a female.
+Not any sexuality.
 - No ear.
 Friendly for kekomimi or elf-ears.
 - No hair.
 Give your own favorite one.
 - No body color.
 Paint as you like.